celeritous/STM32L152CCx_MODULE/README.md

-Thid repository contains the hardware design and firmware templates for Celeritous' newest processor module.
+This repository contains the hardware design and firmware templates for Celeritous' newest processor module.
 This board is based on the ST Micro Cortex M3 Low power STM32L151/152 processor line.

+The current revision is 1.0 and this is the initial commit for review and comment.

 It is being released as Open Source Hardware under the CERN OSH License ver 1.2